 As a CSUEU-represented employee, you are classified as either a Fee Payer or a Dues-Paying Member.
 CSUEU benefits and services vary depending upon these classifications.

-he easiest way to determine your current status within CSUEU is to look at the deductions section of your most recent paystub.
+The easiest way to determine your current status within CSUEU is to look at the deductions section of your most recent paystub.
 If the deduction says "CSEACSUF", then you are a Fee-Payer.
 If it says "CSEACSUD", then you are a Dues-Paying Member.
+See sample Pay Stub.

 Member dues are 1.0% of your monthly salary.
 Currently, the State Controller’s Office already deducts Fee Payer Union fees from your monthly paycheck which equal 0.992% of your monthly salary.
 Membership will only be an additional 0.008% per month.

 Example: If you have a monthly salary of $3,250, as a Fee Payer, you already pay $32.24 per month.
 The Membership deduction would be $32.50.
 As a Dues-Payer, you would only pay an additional $0.26 per month.